Piatt County, Illinois

-Piatt County is part of the Champaign–Urbana, IL Metropolitan Statistical Area.
+Piatt County is part of the Champaign-Urbana Metropolitan Area.

 History

 The first settler was George Haworth, a Quaker, followed by James Martin, Abraham Hanline, Solomon Carter and William Cordell.

-Piatt County was formed in 1841 from Macon and Dewitt counties.
+Piatt County was formed in 1841 from Macon and DeWitt counties.
 Two local residents, James A. Piatt and Jesse Warner, were instrumental in forming the county.
 It was named after James A. Piatt after winning a coin flip against Jesse Warner.

 Abraham Lincoln practiced law in Piatt County as a circuit lawyer.
 Lincoln and Stephen A. Douglas planned their presidential debates in Piatt County in 1858, one of which is ornamented by a marker just south of Monticello.

 The first courthouse was built in 1843.
 It was replaced by the current courthouse in 1904.

 Geography

 According to the US Census Bureau, the county has a total area of 439 sqmi, of which 439 sqmi is land and 0.3 sqmi (0.06%) is water.